schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Manga

-A retail salesperson boils a illustrator at a dumbwaiter.
+A retail salesperson boils an illustrator at a dumbwaiter.

 ## Diver